 2.2 Drone Data

-At each location, a DJI Matrice 200 quadcopter drone equipped with a Micasense RedEdge Dual MX multispectral camera was flown to take 1.2 million pixel reflectance photographs in 10 spectral bands, from blue (444 nm) to near infrared (840 nm).
-An angle of 90° has been maintained between the sun and the drone’s route to guarantee uniform lighting conditions between flight lines.
-A side overlap of 70% and a front overlap of 80% between each image has been set.
-Images have been calibrated in reflectance using a calibration panel reflective at ~50% provided by the camera’s manufaturer and a Downwelling Light Sensor (DLS2) that was utilized to acquire irradiance data during the flight.
-A Structure-from-Motion photogrammetry software (Agisoft Metashape) has been used to process images to obtain multispectral orthomosaics of each flight.
-The workflow for orthomosaicking has remained consistent for every flight.
-First, tying key points were detected inside of each image and between overlapping images in order to obtain a sparse point cloud.
+At each location, a DJI Matrice 200 quadcopter drone equipped with a Micasense RedEdge Dual MX multispectral camera was flown to take 1.2 million pixel reflectance photographs in 10 spectral bands from 444 (blue) to 840 nm (near infrared, NIR).
+An angle of 90° was maintained between the sun and the drone’s route to guarantee uniform lighting conditions between flight lines.
+A side overlap of 70% and a front overlap of 80% between each image was set for each flight.
+A downwelling light sensor (DLS2) was used to acquire irradiance data concomitantly with the camera measurements.
+Raw data were calibrated in reflectance using a calibration panel reflective at ~50% provided by the manufacturer.
+A structure-from-motion photogrammetry software (Agisoft Metashape) was used to process images to obtain multispectral orthomosaics of each flight.
+The workflow for orthomosaicking was the same for every flight.
+First, tying key points were detected inside each image and between overlapping images in order to obtain a sparse point cloud.
 This cloud was cleaned using reprojection accuracy metric in order to remove noisy points.
-A dense point cloud has been then produced using a structure from motion algorithm.
-A surface interpolation of this dense point cloud has been made to obtain a Digital Surface Model (DSM), used to reconstruct the multispectral ortho-image.
-Across all the sites, flights were made at two different altitudes : 12 m or/and 120 m.
+A dense point cloud was then produced using a structure from motion algorithm.
+A surface interpolation of this dense point cloud was made to obtain a digital surface model (DSM), used to reconstruct the multispectral ortho-image.
+Across all sites, flights were made at two different altitudes : 12 m or/and 120 m.
 Low altitude drone flights produce ortho-images with a very high spatial resolution (8 mm per pixel), making it simple to visually distinguish between the various types of vegetation.
 High altitude fights on the other hand allow to cover large areas and produced images with a pixel size of 80 mm (Table 1).

-Table : List of drone Flight, summarising the date, the altitude and the purpose of each flight.
+Table : List of drone flights, summarising the date, the altitude and the purpose of each flight.